-- (A) Includes results from July 3, 2018, the date of acquisition. - (B) Includes loan origination fees of \$421.3 million and \$21.8 million in the years ended December 31, 2019 and December 31, 2018, respectively. - (C) Represents settlement of forward securities delivery commitments utilized as an economic hedge for mortgage loans not included within forward loan sale commitments. - (D) Represents the initial fair value of the capitalized mortgage servicing rights upon loan sales with servicing retained.

-(E) Includes fees for services associated with the loan origination process.
+- (A) Includes loan origination fees of \$1,658.6 million and \$421.3 million in the years ended December 31, 2020 and 2019, respectively. - (B) Represents settlement of forward securities delivery commitments utilized as an economic hedge for mortgage loans not included within forward loan sale commitments. - (C) Represents the initial fair value of the capitalized mortgage servicing rights upon loan sales with servicing retained. - (D) Includes fees for services associated with the loan origination process.